neurocode-ai/quantum-computing/README.md

 Classical information and its properties will be compared to quantum information such that the reader can achieve an intuitive understanding of probabilistics and geometrical properties of quantum states.
-Furthermore, some notebooks provide an in depth dive into quantum algorithms that are widely used in the field.
+Furthermore, some notebooks provide an in depth dive into quantum algorithms that are widely used in the field, such as Grover's algorithm, Variational Quantum Eigensolver (VQE), and many more.

 1. Educational notebooks